Written by Dan Simms

 To provide you with the most accurate and up-to-date cost figures, we gather information from a variety of pricing databases, licensed contractors, and industry experts.

-The average bathroom remodel costs around $12,000, and most homeowners pay somewhere between $6,000 and $17,000, depending on the size of the bathroom, the quality of the materials, and some other factors.
-You could get a small bathroom makeover done for as little as $2,500, while a full renovation on a large, luxury bathroom could cost up to $55,000.
+The average bathroom remodel costs $12,000, and most homeowners pay somewhere between $6,000 and $18,000, depending mostly on the size of the bathroom, the quality of the materials, and what features and fixtures you’re looking to install.
+You could complete a partial bathroom makeover for as little as $2,400, while a full renovation on a large, luxury bathroom could cost $30,000 or more.

 Cost to Remodel a Bathroom